SkylineCommunications/dataminer-docs/connector-help/connector_help/Vizrt Viz Engine.md

 System parameters are displayed on the **General** page.

-There is also a page for each **channel**, which displays information likethe Connection State, Database Connection, Video Input Status, Clip Status, Frame Rate, Texture Memory Free, Texture Memory Total, Texture Memory Used, etc.
+There is also a page for each **channel**, which displays information like the Connection State, Database Connection, Video Input Status, Clip Status, Frame Rate, Texture Memory Free, Texture Memory Total, Texture Memory Used, etc.

 This connector handles traps regarding each channel and updates the parameter values accordingly.